-The Varda Bridge The Varda Bridge is located 2 kilometers north of Hacıkırı Village in Karaisalı county.
-The locals call the bridge “The Giant Bridge” and it was built in 1912 to complete İstanbul-Baghdad-Hejaz railway following Turkish steel trussing and stone masonry techniques.
-The building of the bridge was coupled with the construction of an important railway line to connect Berlin with Baghdad, then part of the Ottoman Empire.
-The connection enabled a direct supply of oil to German industry that had supplied ammunition for their military campaign against Baghdad.
-The hardest 13-mile stretch of the route is between Konya and Adana in Turkey's Taurus mountains, more specifically from Belemedik–where 21 tunnels were dug in just 20 years.
-Financed by the German Deutsche Bank, construction of the Viaduct was commissioned to Philipp Holzmann company, a renowned German company with experience in major infrastructure works.
-They were responsible for design and engineering work of the bridge.
-The work was also overseen by Winkler and Mavrogordato who ensure a smooth transition after Winkler's death.
-In 1903, German technical staff escorted by thousands of multi-national workers settled a camp in Belemedik.
-The establishment provided hospital, school, church and even mosque to the workforce over time.
-The construction of the bridge (viaduct) began in 1905 and completed by 1907.
-Technical aspects were finished in 1912 with the railway eventually going into service in 1916.
-The bridge has 11 arches, 30 metres (98 feet) long by 10 metres (33 feet) high.
-The central span of three is flanked on either side by four smaller spans: one 6 metre (20 foot), three 12 metre (39 foot)-long arches and four 10 metre (33 foot)-long arches.
-After erecting the masonry pillars, steel frame was set in place to build over a temporary falsework support.
-The viaduct spans north-to-south and curves 1,200 meters with a maximum radius of 3,900 feet.
-The first Ottoman high official to pass over the Varda Viaduct was Minister of War Enver Pasha on February 18, 1917.
-Shortly before the end of World War I, the bridge was used by retreating German troops.
-The Varda Bridge is over 200 meters long and 99 meters high.
-Some scenes from the James Bond movie Sky Fall were shot on the bridge in 2012.
-The bridge is 60 kilometers away from the city centre, and can be accessed by car or train.
+The Varda Bridge The Varda Bridge, also known as "The Giant Bridge," is situated in Karaisalı county, 2 kilometers north of Hacıkırı Village.
+It was constructed in 1912 using Turkish steel trussing and stone masonry techniques as part of the İstanbul-Baghdad-Hejaz railway project.
+The bridge played a crucial role in linking Berlin to Baghdad, which was then part of the Ottoman Empire.
+The railway line not only facilitated transportation but also provided a direct supply of oil to the German industry.
+The oil was used for manufacturing ammunition that supported the German military campaign against Baghdad.
+The most challenging section of the route covers a distance of 13 miles, running through the Taurus Mountains in Turkey.
+This stretch, located between Konya and Adana, features Belemedik, where 21 tunnels were excavated within 20 years.
+The Deutsche Bank of Germany funded the construction of the Viaduct, which was commissioned to Philipp Holzmann, a renowned German firm experienced in large-scale infrastructure works.
+The company was responsible for the design and engineering of the bridge, and the project was overseen by Winkler and Mavrogordato, who took over after Winkler's death.
+In 1903, a German technical team arrived at Belemedik, accompanied by a multinational workforce comprising thousands of workers.
+Over time, a camp was established, providing essential amenities such as hospitals, schools, churches, and even a mosque.
+The construction of the bridge, or viaduct, began in 1905 and was completed by 1907.
+Technical aspects were finalized in 1912, and the railway began operating in 1916.
+The Varda Bridge comprises 11 arches, each measuring 30 meters (98 feet) in length and 10 meters (33 feet) in height.
+The central span is flanked on either side by four smaller spans, consisting of one 6-meter (20 foot), three 12-meter (39 foot)-long arches, and four 10-meter (33 foot)-long arches.
+The construction process involved erecting masonry pillars and subsequently setting up a steel frame over temporary falsework support.
+The viaduct follows a north-to-south direction and curves over a distance of 1,200 meters, with a maximum radius of 3,900 feet.
+On February 18, 1917, Enver Pasha, the Minister of War, became the first Ottoman high official to cross the Varda Viaduct.
+During the final stages of World War I, retreating German troops also utilized the bridge.
+The Varda Bridge boasts a length of over 200 meters and stands 99 meters high.
+In 2012, some scenes from the James Bond movie Sky Fall were filmed on the bridge.
+The bridge is located 60 kilometers away from the city center and can be accessed via car or train.